WilhelmusLab/ice-floe-tracker-pipeline/README.md

    --maxfloearea <value>
    ```
 Run `python workflow/scripts/flow_generator.py --help` for a list of options.

-**Note:** if cycling through more than one set of parameters, values need to be separated by a comma, e.g., `startdate = 2022-05-04,2022-05-08`

    - [ ] then, build the workflow, run it, and open the Terminal-based User Interface (TUI) to monitor the progress of each task.
     ![TUI example](./tui-example.png)